 Project: NBS09, NBS10

-NOTE 1: The clinical disease must be defined by criteria independent of the test under consideration; NOTE 2: The term “clinical specificity” (United States) is equivalent to “diagnostic specificity” (Europe); NOTE 3: Specificity = d / (b + d), for which d = true-negative screening results and b = false-positive screening results; see table below; NOTE 4: “Clinical specificity” is not the same as “analytical specificity”; NOTE 5: See positive predictive value.
+NOTE 1: The clinical disease must be defined by criteria independent of the test under consideration; NOTE 2: The term “clinical specificity” (United States) is equivalent to “diagnostic specificity” (Europe); NOTE 3: Specificity = d / (b + d), for which d = true-negative screening test results and b = false-positive screening test results; see table in screening outcome; NOTE 4: “Clinical specificity” is not the same as “analytical specificity”; NOTE 5: See positive predictive value.

 collection device